 Hopper retired from the Navy in 1985.
 Endearingly dubbed “Amazing Grace” by her superiors, she was the oldest serving officer in the armed forces.
 She received over 40 honorary degrees, taught at renowned universities, and was awarded the National Medal of Technology by President George H.W.
 Bush in 1991.

-While she died on January 1, 1992, her contributions to the fields of computer programming and mathematics reverberate to this day.
-An inspiration to men and women alike, she motivated coders of all ilks to realize that the computers we deem sophisticated today are only “the Model-T” when compared to the cars of tomorrow.
+While Grace Hopper died on January 1, 1992, her contributions to the fields of computer programming and mathematics reverberate to this day.
+An inspiration to men and women alike, she motivated programmers of all ilks to realize that the computers we deem sophisticated today are only “the Model-T” when compared to the cars of tomorrow.

 After learning about Grace Hopper, read about six female Nobel prize winners who changed the world.
 Then, learn how the Soviets created a bomb that was too big to use in war.